 Gianluca then placed his order pad on the table, explained that he had not yet eaten and cheekily asked me for a table for one.
 Finding it pretty amusing (and with a little limoncello courage), I got up and showed him to a table, lit the candle and took his order.
 After I placed the order with the chef, I joined his table and with the help of Google translate we laughed until the early hours of the morning.

-Two weddings later (one in Capri and one in Sydney) and a beautiful bambino, Valentino, and another on the way, we now run Michel’angelo together and share an appreciation for fantastic food, wine, family and a good laugh!
+Two weddings later (one in Capri and one in Sydney) and with two beautiful baby boys, we now run Michel'angelo together and share an appreciation for fantastic food, wine, family and a good laugh!

 Laura Thayer, an American writer and art historian who lives with her husband, Lello, on the Amalfi coast

 The way I met my husband is right out of a romance movie.

 My mother had planned a holiday here in 2007 while I was at graduate school in the US, and I just knew I had to go along!
 I was studying art history at the time, so it made sense to come to Italy.

 We came to the Amalfi coast on a week-long tour, which is when I fell in love with the architecture of the area … and our tour guide!